cylondata/twister2/docs/documents/common/Logging.md

 Valid logging levels: FINEST, FINER, FINE, CONFIG, INFO, WARNING, SEVERE

 The third parameter shows the maximum size of the log files.
-When a log file size reaches to this size, it is moved to another file.
+When a log file size reaches to this value, it is moved to another file.
 Its default value is 100 MB.

 The fourth parameter shows the maximum number of log files for a worker.